This Year’s Best Training Planning, Management & Enablement Guide with Tools and Templates

 Part of your employee training plan examples development should involve developing and testing the prototypes for both Pilot training (see below) and general training.
 Developing the training prototypes will involve creating:

 - End-to-end training scripts

 - Method of delivery

-The employee training program development processes outlined above are normally done using an iterative approach, where the completed tasks are presented to key stakeholders, reviewed, feedback is provided, feedback is integrated, additional revisions are made, more testing is done, and additional review is made until all key stakeholders are satisfied with the finalized training development plans.
+The training plan for employees example processes outlined above are normally done using an iterative approach, where the completed tasks are presented to key stakeholders, reviewed, feedback is provided, feedback is integrated, additional revisions are made, more testing is done, and additional review is made until all key stakeholders are satisfied with the finalized training plans template.

 Implementing a Pilot Training Program

-When training employees, using a training pilot strategy is a best practice that allows you to test out your training plan, and get direct feedback from a selected number of Trainees and employees.
+When training employees, using a training pilot strategy is a best practice that allows you to test out your training plan for employee education, and get direct feedback from a selected number of Trainees and employees.

 The target training audience for the Pilot should be people that are not part of the program and who were not involved in the training planning, design, development, and testing.
 Why?
 Because you want “fresh eyes” and a fresh perspective.
 You want people that are seeing the training for the first time, and who can provide a fresh perspective from a UX (user experience) perspective.

-During the training pilot phase, you want to engage closely with trainers, facilitators, SMEs, and instructors to ensure that they are preparing to implement the general training program, and are aware of the lessons learned from the Pilot.
+During the training pilot phase, you want to engage closely with trainers, facilitators, SMEs, and instructors to ensure that they are preparing to implement the general employee training plan template and are aware of the lessons learned from the Pilot.